nrigroup/webdev-challenge/README.md

 # What I'm proud of
 Where to begin...
 I had no idea how to use Laravel, Vue, PHP Artisan, etc. So I guess learning about those in such a short time is pretty cool.
-Figuring out how to communicate between server/client side languages I did my best with what I knew.
+Figuring out how to communicate between server/client side languages.
+I did my best with what I knew.
 I hope this shows i'm interested in the position.

 # NRI Web Development Challenge